 More about this marker.
 The marker was originally erected in a roadside park on US 27 about eight miles south of Cuthbert, but was later moved to its present location at the Vilulah Church (apparently in the late 1980s or early 1990s).

 Categories. • Churches & Religion • Notable Persons • Settlements & Settlers •

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on October 24, 2008, by David Seibert of Sandy Springs, Georgia.
-This page has been viewed 951 times since then.
+This page has been viewed 955 times since then and 5 times this year.
 Photos: 1, 2, 3, 4. submitted on October 10, 2011, by David Seibert of Sandy Springs, Georgia. • Bill Pfingsten was the editor who published this page.